Otautau babysitter murder: Teenage killer sentenced to life imprisonment

 A teenage babysitter who murdered a 9-year-old boy, found stabbed to death on his bedroom floor by his mother, has been jailed for at least 11 years.

-The babysitter Daniel Cameron, who was 15 at the time, was sentenced to life imprisonment with a minimum non-parole period of 11 years at the High Court in Invercargill this afternoon.
+The babysitter Daniel Cameron, who was 15 at the time, was sentenced at the High Court in Invercargill this afternoon to life imprisonment with a minimum non-parole period of 11 years.

-Cameron, now aged 16, earlier pleaded guilty to one charge of murdering Hunter MacIntosh, 9, on October 30 last year in the small Southland town of Otautau, 40km north-west of Invercargill.
+Cameron, now aged 16, earlier pleaded guilty to one charge of murdering Hunter MacIntosh, 9, on October 30 last year in the small Southland town of Otautau, 40km northwest of Invercargill.

-Hunter's distraught mother Amy King, clutching a yellow-framed picture of her precious son, spoke of the devastating effect the murder has had on her.
+Hunter's distraught mother, Amy King, clutching a yellow-framed picture of her son, spoke of the devastating effect the murder has had on her.

-She wishes that Cameron could be jailed forever, "as he chose to take away our son, our world".
+She wishes Cameron could be jailed forever, "as he chose to take away our son, our world".

 "My reality is that I barely function.
 Every minute I try to put one foot in front of the other and that hasn't changed since the moment I laid eyes on my poor dead boy," she told the court.